Housing Vacancy Survey Report Q2 2019

 The graphics below display these updated statistics in the context of long-run trends in shares of owning and renting households.
 They also disaggregate tenure rates for subsets of the population by age, race, and income, to demonstrate how various groups experience changes in homeownership and rentership differently.

 In addition, the last section of the report takes a deeper dive into one of the more dramatic trends covered by this data.
 For this quarter, it looks at the growing gap in tenure rates between non-Hispanic White and Black households, which has important implications for housing affordability, wealth inequality, and access to opportunity.

-Updated graphics below demonstrate for whom tenure rates are changing the most, whether through increases in homeownership or rentership rates.
-These data also remind us that despite national gains in homeownership, millions of American households rely on rental units provided by private landlords to meet their shelter needs.
-It is crucial that the housing stock maintain and develop a diverse set of housing options so that all households, regardless of tenure choice, have access to suitable and affordable living quarters.
+Finally, these data remind us that despite high rates of homeownership across the country, millions of American households still rely on rental units provided by private landlords to meet their shelter needs.
+It is crucial that communities around the country allow for housing of all types and tenures to be built, so that all households can have access to suitable and affordable living quarters.

 National Tenure Trends